 9. For the romantic – Massinga Beach Lodge

-Mozambique is the quintessential honeymoon hideaway, surrounded by aquamarine waters, beautiful beaches, tropical forests and fresh water lakes.
+Mozambique is the quintessential honeymoon hideaway, surrounded by aquamarine waters, beautiful beaches, tropical forests, and freshwater lakes.
 For here you will find luxury island resorts and hotel accommodation, sunny skies, moonlit walks and candlelit dinners on a beach stretching for miles.
 At Massinga Beach Lodge couples are treated like royalty and respond well to five-star service, the huge lobsters grilled to perfection, the secluded beaches.
 Stay for longer in an Ocean View Villa complete with phenomenal views, beautiful decor, crisp white linen on comfy beds, rain showers and free standing baths.
 The private deck and plunge pool promote relaxation and romance.

 Enjoy special meals served to you on your deck – or enjoy the elevated restaurant and bar.
 Cuisine at Massinga includes fresh seafood and other delicious dishes.
-A real hit with honeymooners are the private beach picnics – choose a secluded spot, sip a glass of bubbly and enjoy a swim in the warm Indian Ocean.
+A real hit with honeymooners is the private beach picnics – choose a secluded spot, sip a glass of bubbly and enjoy a swim in the warm Indian Ocean.

 10. For Anglers and Scuba Divers – Machangulo Beach Lodge

 High tide at Machangulo is a wild time of natural energies and surging waters.
 Fishermen love the deep channels here and all kinds of fishing are on offer.
 Guided offshore and channel fishing will teach anglers new tricks while rock and surf fishing is up to you although you can request a guide.
-This is great fly fishing territory and the lodge can assist with tackle and setting up.
+This is a great fly fishing territory and the lodge can assist with tackle and set up.
 Fishing, like some of the other activities, is dependent on the weather and tides.
 Machangulo Beach Lodge uses two modern and safe powerboats designed for diving and fishing.

 Diving is very rewarding at this lodge, the estuary and sea coming in to create a unique setting.
 Within the marine reserves lie some excellent visuals of protected marine species that create that ideal and sublime diving experience.
 The lodge offers courses for novice divers and some wonderful shipwreck sites for those in the know.
 The PADI instructor is one of the first Mozambicans to ever attain his Instructor Level with PADI!

-We have mentioned 10 different beach holidays for all kinds of travellers.
+We have mentioned 10 different beach holidays for all kinds of travelers.
 Mozambique has it all.
 We could go on until we reach 100 so allow this sample to whet your appetite to travel into Mozambique for your next holiday.